srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/09-Create a VM with a Template.md

 1. In a new tab, access the [Azure Quickstart Templates gallery](https://azure.microsoft.com/resources/templates?azure-portal=true).
 In the gallery, you will find many popular and recently updated templates.
 These templates automate the deployment of Azure resources, including the installation of popular software packages.

 1. Browse through the many different types of templates that are available.
-Are there any templates that are of interest to you?
+Are there any templates that are of interest to you?.

 1. Search and Select the **Deploy a simple Windows VM with tags**.